DeMamba: AI-Generated Video Detection on Million-Scale GenVideo Benchmark: Experiments

 Due to the rapid iteration of generation methods, we propose a cross-dataset generalization task to test the generalization performance of detectors.
 Specifically, it consists of two types of generalization tasks: 1) the many-to-many generalization task, and 2) the one-to-many generalization task.

 \textbf{Many-to-many generalization task.} This task involves training on 10 baseline categories and then testing on each subset and the average detection performance on $D_{\rm v-ood}$.
 As shown in Table \ref{tab_m2m}, video models achieve better recognition accuracy compared to image models because video models can model temporal sequences.
 Moreover, our DeMamba model can be effectively integrated into existing models, achieving significant improvements.
-For instance, by incorporating the DeMamba module into the XCLIP, the DeMamba-XCLIP-FT attains an average accuracy of 94.42\% and an average AP of 97.10\%, which represents a 10.22\% increase in accuracy and 12.02\% increase in AP compared to the original XCLIP.
+For example, integrating the DeMamba module into XCLIP results in DeMamba-XCLIP-FT achieving an average recall/F1/AP of 0.9392/0.9020/0.9710 respectively, which marks an improvement of 11.26\%/17.72\%/12.02\% in recall/F1/AP over the original XCLIP.
 Note that PT (Partially Tuning) indicates that the backbone is frozen, with only the other parts being fine-tuned, while FT (Full Training) tuning the entire model.

 \textbf{One-to-many generalization task.} Following AI-generated image detection setting~\citep{NPR,On_Det,DIRE}, we also perform a one-to-many generalization task.
 Unlike the many-to-many generalization task, the one-to-many generalization task involves training on one baseline category and then testing on each subset and the average detection performance on $D_{\rm v-ood}$.
 As shown in Table \ref{12many}, our DeMamba-XCLIP-FT achieves better generalization performance in three one-to-many generalization tasks due to the learning of spatial-temporal inconsistency in DeMamba.